5 Misconceptions About Orthodontic Treatment

 Anyone who provides braces and aligners is an orthodontist

 An orthodontist is trained to specifically straighten crooked and misaligned teeth, correct jaw alignments and bite problems, and improve appearance.
 A dentist, on the other hand, treats gum diseases, tooth decay, toothache, and other oral health problems.
-So while dentists or online companies may provide or sell braces and aligners, it doesn’t make them qualified for the job.
+So while online companies may provide or sell braces and aligners, it doesn’t make them qualified for the job.
 Only an orthodontist is trained and equipped to diagnose teeth alignment issues and offer solutions.

 An In-person consultation is not required for orthodontic treatment